eumetnet-e-ai/wg1_data_curation/gap_analysis/e_ai_data_gap_analyses.md

 NOTE: add also key future datasets such as ERA6 and EPS-SG

 ### 4.1 Reanalyses
+Reanalyses are a key dataset for early ML, since they provide a gridded physically consistent dataset that has no spatial (neither in the vertical nor in the horizontal) or temporal gap.
+#### 4.1.1.
+ERA5
 1-2 sentence definition of data

 - **Available data sources**